 Each year, Kelly Kohlmetz, math literacy pathway coordinator and senior lecturer at the University of Wisconsin-Milwaukee, sorts through hundreds of freshmen student transcripts to make sure students are placed in the math course that best suits their needs.

 If she finds that students are in the wrong course, she emails them and their advisor.
 It’s a task she undertakes independently to help advisors set students up for success.

 “I want the advisors involved because they’re the first line of communication with the students.
 And a lot of times, the advisors know things that are happening in the students’ lives that I don’t,” she said.

-Her engagement with advisors in the 10 colleges at UWM is one of the many ways she ensures that Quantway is as effective as possible for the university’s students.
+Her engagement with advisors in the 10 colleges at UWM is one of the many ways she ensures that students can benefit from Quantway, the quantitative reasoning course solution from Carnegie Math Pathways.

 UWM serves about 25,000 undergraduate students each year, 40% of which require remedial education.
 To address a very low pass rate in UWM’s former developmental math sequence—just 55%—she and her colleagues implemented Quantway in the fall of 2015.